Fact Table vs Dimension Table: Key Differences Explained

 What is the difference between a fact table and a dimension table?

 Fact tables store measurements: numeric values you aggregate (sum, average, count).
 Dimension tables store descriptive context: text and categorical values you filter and group by.
 Facts answer 'how much' and 'how many.'
 Dimensions answer 'who, what, where, when.'
 Facts are tall and narrow, growing with every event.
 Dimensions are short and wide, changing slowly.
 In a star schema, the fact table sits at the center with foreign keys pointing outward to dimensions.
-This question is testing whether you understand the fundamental building blocks of dimensional modeling.

 Can a column be both a fact and a dimension attribute?

 Yes, depending on context.
-Price is the classic example.
-Unit_price at the time of a sale is a fact measure: it applies to that specific transaction and you might average it across transactions.
-Standard_list_price is a dimension attribute on the product table: it describes the product and you would filter by it ('show me products priced above $100').
+Price is the classic example. unit_price at the time of a sale is a fact measure: it applies to that specific transaction and you might average it across transactions. standard_list_price is a dimension attribute on the product table: it describes the product and you would filter by it ('show me products priced above $100').
 The same real-world concept maps to different table placements based on whether it is a measurement captured at event time or a descriptor that exists independent of any event.

 Why do fact tables use surrogate keys from dimension tables instead of natural keys?